DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 ## Step 1 : Define the Provider

-## Step 2 : Create one EC2 instance

 ### Define the Provider

 Before Terraform can create resources, it needs to know which platform to connect to.